Federal Reserve Bank of New York

 In 1992, the Bank opened an office in East Rutherford, New Jersey to accommodate currency and check processing operations and conduct electronic payments.
 Today this office is known as the East Rutherford Operations Center, or EROC, where it processes more than 19 million notes deposited by depository institutions each business day.10

-On September 11, 2011, and the in the days, weeks and months after, the New York Fed played an important role in ensuring that banking and financial activities still continued and that basic dollar payment systems never closed.
+On September 11, 2001, and in the days, weeks, and months after, the New York Fed played an important role in ensuring that banking and financial activities still continued and that basic dollar payment systems never closed.
 In addition, given its close proximity to the World Trade Center, the New York Fed’s law enforcement officers, medical team, and human resources staff were available to treat pedestrians and emergency workers who needed medical attention.
 In the days and weeks after the attack, the Bank offered medical assistance, shower facilities, and free meals daily to the New York City police, fire department workers, the National Guard, and other rescue workers in addition to the Bank staff.
 The New York Fed staff was grateful to be able to offer its resources in support of the efforts of the September 11 rescue workers.11

 Its operations have grown over the past hundred years, yet the New York Fed still maintains its unique responsibilities, including conducting open market operations, intervening in foreign exchange markets, and storing monetary gold for foreign central banks, governments and international agencies.
 Today, the New York Fed continues to share responsibilities with the other Reserve Banks to help keep the country’s economy healthy and stable, helping to fulfill the mission of the Federal Reserve System.

 Written by the Federal Reserve Bank of New York, September 2021.
 See disclaimer.

 - 1 Federal Reserve Bank of New York.
 "About the New York Fed: The Dilemma of the New York Fed."